julelang/manual/src/project/project-structure.md

 - `scripts`

 It is very natural for you to write some scripts for your project.
 It's better to have these scripts in a directory rather than having them cluttered around.
 If your scripts are applied for different directories, you can create a sub-order by creating those directories inside the script directory.
 Or you can create a new script directory in the corresponding directory.

+If you would prefer not to have your scripts in the `scripts` directory or something like that within the current directory, or if this is a more efficient approach, leave them in directory as is.

 ## Documentations
 Nice names for documentations of your project: